gnosia93/eliminate-db-hotblock/spring-boot-proxy.md

-## Spring Boot Transaction Managment Mechanism Between Auroa and Elasticache for Redis ##
+## Spring Boot Transaction Managment Between Auroa and Elasticache for Redis ##

 Below code snippet is spring boot's OrderService class implementation.
 In a spring boot application, @Service Component is used as transaction management object.